 About 54 million adults have doctor-diagnosed arthritis and that number is expected to rise to 78 million by 2040!

 With all of the discomfort caused by this condition, it is no wonder that sufferers are looking for more and new solutions.
 A recent survey of patients with arthritis found that nearly 60% of them reported using cannabidiol (CBD) products to relieve their pain and symptoms, as well as other pain management methods.

-CreakyJoints is a non-profit organization with a mission to empower and support arthritis patients.
+CreakyJoints is a non-profit organization with a mission to empower, as well as support arthritis patients.
 Recently, they set out to understand how their arthritis patient community perceives and uses medical marijuana and CBD Oil or other cannibinoid products.
-W. Benjamin Nowell, PhD, Director of Patient-Centered Research at CreakyJoints, and his colleagues did the study.
+W. Benjamin Nowell, PhD, Director of Patient-Centered Research at CreakyJoints, along with his colleagues carried out the study.

 The team sent a 77-item survey to 1,059 participants from the CreakyJoints and ArthritisPower research registries.
-46% of the registries had the primary diagnosis of rheumatoid arthritis and 22% had osteoarthritis.
-Less than 30% reported satisfaction with their current treatment regimen.
+Expectedly, 46% of the registrants had the primary diagnosis of rheumatoid arthritis and 22% had osteoarthritis.
+However, suprisingly less than 30% reported satisfaction with their current treatment regimen.

-According to survey results, 57% of arthritis patients reported trying medical marijuana or CBD.
+According to survey results, 57% of arthritis patients reported trying medical marijuana or CBD, which was a shock.
 The top symptoms managed with marijuana/CBD were common arthritis complaints, such as: pain, inability to sleep, relaxation, depressed mood, nausea, physical function, and fatigue.
-93% of those who tried CBD said that it improved their symptoms.

 What is Arthritis?